 Patience means forbearance and long-suffering.
-This is a rare virtue in a world where impatience and intolerance prevail.
+This is a rare virtue in a world where ambition and intolerance prevail.
 Solomon the wise said, “The end of something is better than its beginning.
 Patience is better than pride” (Ecclesiastes 7:8).
-Patience is one of the fruits of the Spirit.
+This quality is one of the fruits of the Spirit.
 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22,23).

 In His service,